-Induction loops that transmit sound directly to visitors with T-coil compatible hearing aids and cochlear implants are installed throughout the Museum wherever there is audio, including in the exhibition spaces, auditorium, and classrooms.
-All audio wands in the Museum are also T-coil compatible and have volume-control adjustment buttons.
-T-coil compatible neck loops to accompany the handheld devices are also available at the Information Desk.
+Induction loops that transmit sound directly to visitors with T-coil compatible hearing aids and cochlear implants are installed throughout the Museum wherever there is audio.

 Captioning and Transcripts

-The audio guide includes an audio description tour, which allows visitors to independently explore the Museum through vivid and detailed descriptions of the Museum’s exhibitions.
+The audio guide includes an audio description tour, which allows visitors who are blind or partially sighted to independently explore the Museum through vivid and detailed descriptions of the Museum’s exhibitions.
 The 9/11 Museum audio guide is VoiceOver compatible on all iOS devices, including devices offered by the Museum.

 Sign Language Interpretation

-American Sign Language interpretation is available free of charge for guided tours and public programs or events by request with two weeks’ notice.
+American Sign Language interpretation is available free of charge for virtual tours upon request with two weeks’ notice.

-Real-time captioning is available for public programs and events with three weeks’ notice.
-Please contact (646) 583-3419 (voice or VP) or email@example.com to place a request.
+Live captioning is available for virtual tours upon request with one week’s notice.
+Please contact (646) 583-3419 (voice or VP) or firstname.lastname@example.org to place a request.